 This section is dedicated to developers.

-Minetest can use the gettext library to translate the texts in Minetest.
+For most strings, Minetest uses the gettext library to translate the texts in Minetest.
 To enable internationalization support, the game must be built with the

 -DENABLE_GETTEXT=1 option to

 Games, mods and builtin are translated using a different method (see below).

 Minetest detects the current language by inspecting the

 LANG environment variable.
 This is not a problem on Unix-based systems (such as GNU/Linux) since the system already defines this variable at login.
 On Windows platforms, the system language is used.